showlab/VideoSwap/README.md

 ## 🛑 Disclaimer

 This repository is a re-implementation of VideoSwap conducted by the first author during his time at NUS.
-The goal of this repository is to replicate the original paper's findings and results, primarily for academic and research purposes. **Due to legal considerations, the code is available as open-source on a per-request basis.
-Please fill in [this form](https://forms.gle/TB9fatZEzXTUwoj88) to request code access.**
+The goal of this repository is solely to reproduce the findings of the original paper for research purposes. **Due to legal considerations, please fill in [this form](https://forms.gle/TB9fatZEzXTUwoj88) to request access.**

 ## 🚩 Updates